yefim/jerkyll/_posts/2019-12-6-vegan-tuna-salad.md

 1. Microwave the bowls for 30 seconds to melt the cheese.
 1. Mix the melted cheese in.
 1. Add some salt and pepper to taste.
-1. Add some washed arugula to the complete the salad.
+1. Add some washed arugula to each bowl to complete the salad.